Modified Whole Life Insurance Pros, Cons and Benefits

-While the modified whole life insurance may seem too good to be true, it carries a great disadvantage, especially if one uses it as an investment.
+It carries a great disadvantage, especially if one uses it as an investment.
 Modified full life insurers actually take a lot longer to accumulate the cash value compared to the total life.
-Although this is true, this type of graded premium whole life allows you to acquire a variety of protection at a relatively low price, as well as allowing you to customize the policy to meet your specific needs, eliminating the price of coverage you do not need.
+As well as allowing you to customize the policy to meet your specific needs.
+Eliminating the price of coverage you do not need.

 Pros of the whole life modified